v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	‎If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

 4. Holly wants to assign **Patti Fernandez** to the **Service Support Administrator** role.
-To assign a role using the AzureAD PowerShell module, you must first obtain the Object ID of the user and the Object ID of the role.
-To obtain the Object ID of the user, type the following command and then press Enter: <br/>
+To assign a role using the AzureAD PowerShell module, you must first obtain the Object ID of the user and the Object ID of the role. <br/>

+	To obtain Patti's Object ID, type the following command and then press Enter: <br/>

-		Get-AzureADUser -ObjectID "PattiF@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)
+		Get-AzureADUser -ObjectID "PattiF@xxxxxZZZZZZ.onmicrosoft.com" (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

-5. To view all the enabled roles in Microsoft 365 (which are roles that were actually enabled, or they're roles that have been assigned to users), enter the following command in the Windows PowerShell window and then press Enter: <br/>
+5. You must now obtain the ObjectID of the Service Support Administrator role so that you can assign it to Patti using the role's ObjectID.
+However, in the AzureAD PowerShell module, you can only assign roles that have been "enabled".
+Enabled roles are roles that were either enabled from a role template, or they're roles that have already been assigned to users through PowerShell or the Microsoft 365 admin center.
+To view all the enabled roles in Microsoft 365, enter the following command at the command prompt and then press Enter: <br/>

 		Get-AzureADDirectoryRole